 What is Periodontal disease?

 If the patient does not take care of their teeth on a regular basis, it might lead to the buildup of bacteria and plaque.
-Periodontal disease becomes severe when the gum is affected due to this bacteria buildup.
+The periodontal disease becomes severe when the gum is affected due to this bacteria buildup.
 The gum becomes inflamed and bacteria pockets are formed below the tooth.
 This infection of the gum can destroy the patient's tooth structure over time.
 If it is untreated, the tooth can become loose and come out.

 What are the symptoms of Periodontal disease?